Thomashighbaugh/dotfiles/README.md

 ### No Submodules Zone

-Detatched heads suck, especially from my repos.
+**Detatched heads suck**, *especially from my repos*.
 So there is none of that in this repo.
-Sure there are other git repos being called in various topic's `install.sh` files, but they aren't downloading in this repo, they are going into the places they are expected in the system.
+Sure there are other git repos being called in various topic's `install.sh` files, but they aren't downloaded in this repo only to haunt me later on, they are going into the places they are expected in the system.
 That way I can still set up a script to update them really fast (like after crashing my OS and remembering to update them all) but none of the tedious, hard to maintain tinkering with submodules that still detatch from their HEAD and cost you 12 hours of work on your awesomewm config (Lua is the worst, hands down).
 This is the power of shell scripts, no need to bend the tools to the point of detatching your repos from their HEAD which you won't realize until you realize that your work was lost.

 Also I have included the external libraries, plugins, etc. within this repo as files, because the files included are the exact files I have built this configuration upon, no breaking changes can even be introduced unless I manually add them in.
 Maybe others desire some additional changes in the repos that they incorporate into their configurations, I tend to leave the thing out or make the changes myself over waiting and I don't judge, this is just what works for me.